The One Show: History

 The One Show was initially commissioned for a four-week trial run.
 It was broadcast on weeknights at 6:55 pm between 14 August and 8 September 2006.
 The programme was billed as a topical magazine show that was to showcase stories of interest from around the United Kingdom.
 The trial was hosted by Adrian Chiles and Nadia Sawalha, featuring reports from a variety of people across the UK.
 The show was intended to be an updated version of the BBC news magazine show Nationwide (1969–83).

 After favourable viewing figures for the pilot, the show returned for a full series after being revamped on 9 July 2007.
 Team members were Adrian Chiles, studio presenter, Hardeep Singh Kohli, head roving reporter, and 13 other reporters or contributors.
 A number of changes were made to the format.
 The show was moved from Birmingham to London.
 Sawalha was replaced by Myleene Klass.
 Klass then left in August to give birth to her first child, and was replaced by Christine Bleakley.
 The line-up was completed by the addition of a new team of reporters.
 The show replaced Real Story, and Holiday.
+As part of the revamp, the show's logo was changed to align with the new BBC One lowercase logo design, although it was not changed again when the BBC One logo was changed once more in 2021.

 The show's 400th episode aired on 18 March 2009; this was an hour in length instead of the usual 30 minutes.
 From September 2009, The One Show included a 60-minute episode every week, after successfully trying the format in May 2009.
 The hour-long format continued until December 2009, and was revived in April 2011.

 On 13 April 2010, it was announced the show was being revamped with an hour-long Friday episode, to be hosted by Chris Evans.
 He was not due to start until after the summer break, but prior to this, both Chiles and Bleakley left the show.
 Chiles departed first, this being announced on 19 April, his last appearance being on 30 April.
 His replacement was announced on 26 May as Jason Manford, to begin in July.
 Bleakley continued alongside stand-ins until the last show before the break, on 10 June 2010, with her departure confirmed during the break, on 8 July.
 The BBC had also confirmed that following the break, The One Show would be broadcast in high-definition, with the set updated to HD standards.

 The show returned on 12 July with stand-in presenters.
 On 26 July, S4C presenter Alex Jones was announced as the new female co-host.
 The new lineup of Jones and Manford on Monday to Thursday, and Jones and Evans on Friday, did not debut until the week beginning 16 August, Evans' first show being Friday 20 August.